JAYA the TRUST COACH

 But I don't fit into a single type ...

 Ultimately, we're all the whole Enneagram, but everyone has a primary type and a wing, so the wing you have (and how strongly you have it) informs your particular expression of your type.
-The wing will be one of the neighboring numbers—I, for example, am a 4 with a 3 wing; another 4 might have a 5 wing.
+The wing will be one of the neighboring numbers—I, for example, am a 4 with a predominant 3 wing; another 4 might have a predominant 5 wing.
 The two wings make for very different presentations of the type.
-And then there's your point of integration and your point of disintegration, addressed just below.
+And then there's your growth point and stress point, addressed just below.
 And there's your instinctual variant, or subtype, which I just won't get into here. ...
+In short, the Enneagram is a complicated, sophisticated, and truly gorgeous system.

 Picture